 b.
 For each mortality segment, the company shall establish prudent estimate mortality assumptions using the following procedure:

 i.
-Determine the company experience mortality rates as provided in subsection 9.C.2.
+Determine the company experience mortality rates as provided in Section 9.C.2.
 If company experience data is limited or not available, the company can use an applicable industry basic table in lieu of company experience as provided in Section 9.C.3.

 ii.
-If the company determines company experience mortality rates as provided in Section 9.C.2, then use the procedure described in Section 9.C.3 to determine the applicable industry table for each mortality segment to grade company experience to the industry table.
+Use the procedure described in Section 9.C.3 to determine the applicable industry table for each mortality segment.

 iii.
+Determine the anticipated experience assumptions as provided in Section 9.C.4.

-Determine the level of credibility of the underlying company experience as provided in Section 9.C.4.
+Determine the level of credibility of the underlying company experience as provided in Section 9.C.5.

-iv.
-Determine the prescribed mortality margins as provided in Section 9.C.5.
+v.
+Determine the prescribed mortality margins as provided in Section 9.C.6.
 Separate mortality margins are determined for company experience mortality rates and for the applicable industry basic tables.

-v.
-Use the procedure described in Section 9.C.6 to determine the prudent estimate anticipated experience assumptions.
+vi.
+Use the procedure described in Section 9.C.7 to determine the prudent estimate mortalityassumptions.

 Determination of Company Experience Mortality Rates